asce-web/bridge-designer/src/app/features/fly-thru/rendering/README.md

 teleport backward or ignore one of the two overlapping chunks of roadway?
 If ignore, which?

 We chose a "no teleport" policy.
 The truck should follow the roadway smoothly.
-Where the abutment gap is large, it should fly "fly."
+Where the abutment gap is large, it should "fly" across it.
 To achieve this:

-- Follow the roadway centerline with x=t until `t` = L, the x-coordinate of the leftmost deck joint with only dead load applied.
+- Follow the roadway centerline with `t` = x until `t` = L, the x-coordinate of the leftmost deck joint with only dead load applied.
 - The parameter space from L to R is now used to interpolate among the deck joints.
 If there are N of these, then `(t -  L) / (R - L)` is the fraction of the deck the truck has traversed.
 - Upon reaching R, again follow the roadway centerline with x=t.